gurubava200509/Retail-Sales-Profitability-Analytics/README.md

 ORDER BY order_month;
 ```

-This query was used to track monthly order growth and identify business demand trends throughout the analysis period.
+This query was used to monitor monthly order volume trends and evaluate business growth patterns throughout the analysis period.

 ---